 First Stop in Historic Duluth: Aerial Lift Bridge

 One of the most iconic landmarks in the city is the Aerial Lift Bridge.
-This mammoth steel and cable structure was completed in 1905, making it over 100 years old and the oldest of all structural landmarks in the city.
-On June 6, 1973, the Aerial Lift Bridge of Duluth was entered in the National Register of Historic Places.
+This mammoth steel and cable structure dates to 1905, making it over 100 years old and the oldest of all structural landmarks in the city.
+On June 6, 1973, the Aerial Lift Bridge of Duluth joined the National Register of Historic Places.
 It connects the “mainland” with Minnesota Point, a five-mile-long sandbar also known as Park Point.

 The bridge spans the Duluth shipping canal.
-This canal was dug in 1870 to connect Lake Superior to the St. Louis River but residents needed a way to cross the canal.
-A footbridge was too rickety across the span, and a ferry turned out to be unreliable enough through the cold winters.
+In 1870 Engineers built the canal to connect Lake Superior to the St. Louis River, but residents needed a way to cross the canal.
+A footbridge would be too rickety across the span, and a ferry turned out to be unreliable through the cold winters.
 Searching for a better solution, in 1892 a competition was held to find a better way.

-The bridge has been updated since the original, but the concept remains.
-We were fortunate enough to see the vertical lift move out of the way for a cruise boat passing underneath, and we also took the opportunity to drive over the bridge and back.
+The city has updated the bridge to allow cars to drive across and we were fortunate enough to see the vertical lift move out of the way for a cruise boat passing underneath.
+We also took the opportunity to drive over the bridge and back, which was a fun thing to do.

 Duluth Maritime Visitor's Center

 Another must-visit site is the Lake Superior Maritime Visitor Center.
-Located in the historic Canal Park at the foot of the Aerial Lift Bridge, this center offers world-class viewing of shipping vessels entering and leaving the Duluth-Superior Harbor.
-The center is dedicated to preserving the maritime history of the area.
+You’ll find it at the historic Canal Park at the foot of the Aerial Lift Bridge.
+This site offers world-class viewing of shipping vessels entering and leaving the Duluth-Superior Harbor.
+The center dedicates itself to preserving the maritime history of the area and it is well worth a stop!

 Exhibits demonstrate the history and operations of upper Great Lakes commercial shipping and the Aerial Lift Bridge.
 They’ve really done a great job in this museum.
-In particular, check out the historically accurate replica cabins and pilothouse from typical ships which ploughed the waves of Lake Superior in years past.
+In particular, check out the historically accurate replica cabins and pilothouse of ships ploughing through the waves of Lake Superior.

 Duluth and the Edmund Fitzgerald